GIN-SYSTEMS/vigil-tui/CONTRIBUTING.md

 Push to your fork and submit a Pull Request.

 I will review your PR as soon as possible.
-Thank you for your contribution!
+By contributing, you agree that your contributions will be licensed under the project's MIT License.
+Thank you!